Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Abstract

 \section{Abstract}

-Given a finite group $ G $, we study certain regular subgroups of the group of permutations of $ G $, which occur in the classification theories of two types of algebraic objects: Hopf-Galois structures admitted by a Galois extension of fields with Galois group isomorphic to $ G $ and skew left braces with multiplicative group isomorphic to $ G $.
-We partition this collection of subgroups in different ways, and use the interplay between these partitions to translate structural information between the two theories.
+Given a finite group $ G $, we study certain regular subgroups of the group of permutations of $ G $, which occur in the classification theories of two types of algebraic objects: skew left braces with multiplicative group isomorphic to $ G $ and Hopf-Galois structures admitted by a Galois extension of fields with Galois group isomorphic to $ G $.
+We study the questions of when two such subgroups yield isomorphic skew left braces or Hopf-Galois structures involving isomorphic Hopf algebras.
 In particular, we show that in some cases the isomorphism class of the Hopf algebra giving a Hopf-Galois structure is determined by the corresponding skew left brace.
-As applications of our results, we classify the isomorphically distinct Hopf algebras that give Hopf-Galois structures on a Galois extension of degree $ pq $, and give a new approach to the classification of skew left braces of order $ pq $, for $ p>q $ prime numbers.
+We investigate these questions in the context of a variety of existing constructions in the literature.
+As an application of our results we classify the isomorphically distinct Hopf algebras that give Hopf-Galois structures on a Galois extension of degree $ pq $ for $ p>q $ prime numbers.